ekko-realtime/cli/README.md

   To join an existing ekko infrastructure, enter 'n' at the first prompt.
 This does the following:

-  - prompts you for the credentials required to join an existing ekko infrastructure:
+  - prompts you for the credentials required to join an existing ekko infrastructure.
+  - these credentials can be found in ~/.ekko/.env on a machine where ekko has been initialized:
+  	- SECRET
+  	- API_ENDPOINT
+  	- S3_BUCKET
+  	- LAMBDA_ROLE_ARN

-  	- AWS credentials
+  - prompts you for your AWS credentials
-  	- ekko server API Endpoint
-  	- S3 Bucket Name
+  	- AWS_ACCESS_KEY_ID
-  	- JWT Secret
+     - AWS_SECRET_KEY
-  	- Lambda Role ARN
+     - AWS_REGION

+  - saves credentials to ~/.ekko/.env
   - creates an empty ekko folder in your current working directory where you can clone your organization's realtime application repositories and ekko_functions repository

   To deploy a new ekko infratructure enter 'y'.
 This does the following: